ICJIA/icjia-accessibility-portal/content/faqs.md

 **Your professional responsibilities as a content creator:**

 **1. Use accessible templates and formatting:**
-- **Start with accessible templates** — Don't create documents from scratch; use pre-built accessible templates
+- **Start with accessible templates** — Don't create documents from scratch; use pre-built accessible templates.
-- **Use built-in heading styles** — Don't fake headings with bold text; use Word/InDesign heading styles
+- **Use built-in heading styles** — Don't fake headings with bold text; use Word/InDesign heading styles.
-- **Use built-in list formatting** — Don't create fake lists with dashes or bullets; use the list tools
+- **Use built-in list formatting** — Don't create fake lists with dashes or bullets; use the list tools.
-- **Add table headers** — If you create tables, mark the header row properly
+- **Add table headers** — If you create tables, mark the header row properly.

 **2. Provide alternative text for images:**
-- **Every meaningful image needs alt text** — Describe what the image conveys, not just what it shows
+- **Every meaningful image needs alt text** — Describe what the image conveys, not just what it shows.
-- **Decorative images can be marked as decorative** — If an image is purely decorative, mark it as such
+- **Decorative images can be marked as decorative** — If an image is purely decorative, mark it as such.
-- **Complex images need longer descriptions** — Charts, graphs, and infographics may need extended descriptions
+- **Complex images need longer descriptions** — Charts, graphs, and infographics may need extended descriptions.

 **3. Ensure readability and usability:**
-- **Check color contrast** — Text must have sufficient contrast against its background (use a <a href="https://webaim.org/resources/contrastchecker/" target="_blank" rel="noopener noreferrer">contrast checker</a>)
+- **Check color contrast** — Text must have sufficient contrast against its background (use a <a href="https://webaim.org/resources/contrastchecker/" target="_blank" rel="noopener noreferrer">contrast checker</a>).
-- **Don't rely on color alone** — Use text labels, patterns, or icons in addition to color
+- **Don't rely on color alone** — Use text labels, patterns, or icons in addition to color.
-- **Use plain language** — Clear, simple language benefits everyone, especially people with cognitive disabilities
+- **Use plain language** — Clear, simple language benefits everyone, especially people with cognitive disabilities.
-- **Provide descriptive link text** — Avoid "click here"; use "Download the 2024 annual report"
+- **Provide descriptive link text** — Avoid "click here"; use "Download the 2024 annual report".

 **4. Test before publishing:**
-- **Run the built-in accessibility checker** — Microsoft Word, Adobe Acrobat, and other tools have accessibility checkers
+- **Run the built-in accessibility checker** — Microsoft Word, Adobe Acrobat, and other tools have accessibility checkers.
-- **Test with a screen reader** — Listen to how your content sounds when read aloud
+- **Test with a screen reader** — Listen to how your content sounds when read aloud.
 - **Ensure logical reading order** — Does the content make sense when read top to bottom?

 **What protects you professionally:**

-- **Follow agency accessibility policies** — If your agency provides training and templates, use them
+- **Follow agency accessibility policies** — If your agency provides training and templates, use them.
-- **Ask for help when unsure** — Contact your web developer, accessibility coordinator, or DoIT for guidance
+- **Ask for help when unsure** — Contact your web developer, accessibility coordinator, or DoIT for guidance.
-- **Document accessibility efforts** — Keep track of training completed and templates used
+- **Document accessibility efforts** — Keep track of training completed and templates used.

 **Common misconceptions:**

-- **"Someone else will fix it"** — Accessibility must be built in from the start; it's not something that can be easily fixed later
+- **"Someone else will fix it"** — Accessibility must be built in from the start; it's not something that can be easily fixed later.
 - **"I don't have time"** — Accessibility takes practice, but it becomes second nature.
-Most tasks (adding alt text, using heading styles) add minimal time
+Most tasks (adding alt text, using heading styles) add minimal time.
-- **"My content isn't public-facing"** — Internal documents must also be accessible under IITAA and Section 504
+- **"My content isn't public-facing"** — Internal documents must also be accessible under IITAA and Section 504.

 **The bottom line:** You won't be named in a DOJ lawsuit, but creating accessible content is part of your job duties.
 Repeatedly producing inaccessible content despite training could be addressed through performance management, and it puts your agency at legal risk.